finopsfoundation/framework/_vendor-members/hcl-technologies.md

   6) Health & Compliance

   We ensure real time visibility of cost and consumption and provide recommendations on optimization.
-Our offerings are in the line of providing high touch concierge service, dedicated FinOps practitioner, advocacy and guidance on account best practices, consultative reviews for cost optimization, instance rightsizing based on consumption trends, RI recommendations to increase savings, capacity analysis, inventory management, budget control, alert management, publishing reports, and ensuring specific security compliances.
+Our offerings are in the line of providing high touch concierge service, dedicated FinOps practitioner advocacy and guidance on account best practices, consultative reviews for cost optimization, instance rightsizing based on consumption trends, RI recommendations to increase savings, capacity analysis, inventory management, budget control, alert management, publishing reports, and ensuring specific security compliances.

 product-video-url: